 - Partnering with micro-influencers generally costs less than working with macro-influencers

-“Any brand should include micro-influencers in their marketing campaign because it will help their budget in the long run,” said Arnold.
+“Any brand should include micro-influencers in their marketing campaign because it will help their budget in the long run,” Arnold said.
 “Brands have a better chance of reaching a larger, more engaged audience this way, allowing them to develop a genuine fan base.”

 Brands have a better chance of reaching a larger, more engaged audience this way, allowing them to develop a genuine fan base.